 About me

 Welcome!
-I am a PhD student in Economics at the University of Pennsylvania, entering my third year in the 2025–2026 academic year.
-My current research studies how informal job networks interact with spatial frictions in highly segregated urban labor markets—focusing on Bogotá as a setting where commuting costs, information constraints, and informality shape workers’ job-finding outcomes.
+I am a PhD student in Economics at the University of Pennsylvania, entering my fourth year in the 2026–2027 academic year.

 My broader research interests lie in urban economics, labor markets, spatial inequality, and search & networks.
 I am especially interested in how geographic constraints and informal mechanisms of job search jointly affect welfare, mobility, and the allocation of labor.
-I welcome collaborations with fellow PhD students working on related themes.

 You can access my CV here: 📄 View CV.